Code-Institute-Submissions/MattDunks94-create_workout_app/README.md

 ### User Authorisation:
 <ul>
-  <li>When users create an exercise, they become the publisher of that exercise.
-On the homepage the user is limited to what exercise they can view.
-If they are not the creator, publisher, of a group of exercises they cannot view details of those exercises.</li>
+  <li>When users create an exercise, they become the publisher of that exercise and are able to edit those exercises.
+If they are not the creator, publisher, of a group of exercises they cannot edit or delete those exercises.
+The edit buttons are disabled.</li>
-  <li>Links that lead to the exercise, workout details, are disabled if the user did not create it.</li>
 </ul>
-<p>User authorised access to exercise detail:</p>
+<p>User authorised to edit exercise:</p>
 <img src="media/images/CREATED_BY_USER.png">
 <br>
-<p>User unauthorised access to exercise detail:</p>
+<p>User unauthorised to edit exercise:</p>
-(Links disabled)
+(Buttons disabled)
 <img src="media/images/NOT_CREATED_BY_USER.png">

 ## Features For The Future